-Progress is ongoing on The Capers at Sentul East, which features 489 units housed in a pair of towers and 5-storey low-rise blocks on the podium floors of the towers.
+Meanwhile, The Capers at Sentul East is nearing completion, with structural works for all four blocks and the podium having been completed, whilst internal and external architectural works and landscaping are all in the final stages.
+The Capers features 489 units housed in a pair of towers and 5-storey lowrise blocks on the podium floors of the towers.
 The tower units offer 2-bedroom and 3+1-bedroom configurations, whilst the low-rise suites feature 4+1-bedroom duplexes and 2+1-bedroom suites.
-Set in proximity to each other, The Capers and The Fennel will, upon completion, transform the silhouette of the Kuala Lumpur skyline.
+Set in proximity to each other, The Capers and The Fennel have begun to deliver on their promise to transform and revolutionise Kuala Lumpur's skyline.